Adeniyilowee/Probabilistic-ML-for-Geomodeling/README.md

 # PyC_Bspline_Opt
-An optimized open-source python package for surfaces remapping
+An optimized open-source python package for surfaces remapping and geological modeling

 # Overview